Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

+Buhrman and Massar were the first to study $\bf\mathsf{CHSH_q}$ for $q\neq 2$ obtaining the upper bound of $1/3+2/3\sqrt{3}$ for $q=3$ using information theoretic methods (different from the ones used here).
+Although the algebraic view of {\sf{CHSH}} is in retrospect more or less clear, this was not the language originally used to describe the {\sf{CHSH}} game.
+Hence, the contribution of Buhrman and Massar was to both realize this view, and to tackle the next interesting case after the original {\sf{CHSH}}, which was the case of $q=3$.
+In the same work, they mentioned that their method seemed not to work for higher values of $q$.
+After the work of Buhrman and Massar, the problem was attacked for small values of $q$ by Ji et al. \cite{ji2008} and then by Liang, Lim and Deng \cite{liang2009} who, through a mix of numerical work and analytic insights, obtained several upper and lower bounds for quantum and classical value of the games for $q$'s up to $13$.
 Since the approach in the above line of work is mostly numerical, it is hard to infer much about the asymptotic questions of interest from the bounds there.
-The only work prior to us to obtain some general results about $\bf\sf CHSH_q$ is \cite{wangfunc}.
-There, Wang proved various interesting results including a large alphabet generalization of a result of Van Dam \cite{vandam}, on the collapse of computation complexity in the presence of perfect $\bf\sf CHSH_q$ oracle boxes (this is a natural higher alphabet analogue of the well-known Popescu-Rohlich box \cite{PR_box}).
-He also approached the problem of analyzing the value of $\sf{CHSH_q}$ using the principle of information causality, however, the arguments there did not seem to provide explicit bounds.
-We discuss the similarities and the differences of the approach of Wang to that of ours in more detail in \S \ref{IC_app}.
+The only work prior to ours to obtain some general results about $\bf\sf CHSH_q$ is \cite{wangfunc}.
+There, Wang proved various interesting results including a large alphabet generalization of a result of van Dam \cite{vandam}, on the collapse of communication complexity in the presence of perfect $\bf\sf CHSH_q$ oracle boxes (this is a natural higher alphabet analogue of the well-known Popescu-Rohlich box \cite{PR_box}).
+He also approached the problem of analyzing the value of $\sf{CHSH_q}$ using the principle of information causality; however, the arguments there did not seem to provide explicit bounds.
+We discuss the similarities and the differences between our approach and Wang's in more detail in Section \ref{sec:expos}.
 This provides some intuition on why basic information causality of \cite{IC_main} seems insufficient to achieve the bound in Theorem \ref{main_thm} showing the advantage offered by the strengthened version in Theorem \ref{IC_st}.